Packing for Summer Camp – The Ultimate Guide

 About the author

 Melissa Goldwag spent many a summer as a camper, counselor and lifeguard at sleepaway and day camps in the Catskills.
-She is the co-founder of Pack for Camp, an online store that offers everything you expect to find on a camp packing list: soft trunks, bedding, laundry accessories, toiletries, storage solutions, clothing and more.
-Pack for Camp partners with summer camps across the US to create uniquely customized smart packing lists and build exclusive logowear stores for partner camps.
+She is the co-founder and CEO of Pack for Camp, an online store that offers everything you expect to find on a camp packing list: soft trunks, bedding, laundry accessories, toiletries, storage solutions, clothing and more.